-How Can We Take Too Much Responsibility.
+How Can We Take Too Much Responsibility?

-The growing tendencies for parents to take more and more responsibility for our children.
+The a growing tendency for parents to take more and more responsibility for their children.
 We sprint home to locate their missing homework or soccer shoes and arrive late to work so that they don’t feel any loss.
 We stay up late losing sleep and peace of mind while working on that school project with them.
 Knowing that they spent hours playing and ignored the project.
 We let them keep their room a mess until we clean it up rather than teaching them to take responsibility for their environment.
 We will cart them to three different events on Saturday so that they have fun and activity while never asking them to help out around the house.
 Yet, we end up with no time to really enjoy our weekend because we are constantly going here and there.

 In the extreme, we will take responsibility for helping our son or daughter get through their homework even when they take virtually no responsibility to get it done.
 Each of these situations suggests a nightmare in the making.